TheITSoc/Python-Games-Workshop---AngryPythons/README.md

 This is a simplified version of the game with fixed levels and no options menu, but still featuring projectile simulation, including gravity and elasticity (bouncing).

-Check out the 'master' branch for the full version of the game, but with a more complex code base: https://github.com/TheITSoc/Python-Games-Workshop-AngryPythons/tree/master
+Check out the 'master' branch for the full version of the game, but with a more complex code base:<br>
+https://github.com/TheITSoc/Python-Games-Workshop-AngryPythons/tree/master

 This project was created for the University of Portsmouth IT Society in 2016 by David Ralph, present VP Tech: David.M.L.Ralph@gmail.com